 (1) Macro polishing.

 The dissolved product diffuses into the electrolyte, and the surface roughness of the material decreases, Ra> 1 μm.

 (2) Micro polishing.

 Anodic polarized, surface brightness improved, Ra <1μm.

-The workpiece is placed in an abrasive suspension and placed together in an ultrasonic field, and the abrasive is ground and polished on the surface of the workpiece by ultrasonic vibration.
+The workpiece is placed in an abrasive suspension and positioned in an ultrasonic field, where the abrasive is ground and polished on the surface of the workpiece through ultrasonic vibration.

-Ultrasonic machining has a small macro force and does not cause workpiece deformation, but tooling production and installation are difficult.
+Ultrasonic machining has a minimal macro force and does not cause deformation to the workpiece, but it can be challenging to produce and install the tooling.

 Ultrasonic processing can be combined with chemical or electrochemical methods.
 By combining with solution corrosion and electrolysis, ultrasonic vibration is used to stir the solution and dissolve dissolved products on the surface of the workpiece, ensuring a uniform corrosion or electrolyte near the surface.

-The cavitation of ultrasonic waves in the liquid can also suppress the corrosion process, which is beneficial to surface brightening.
+The cavitation of ultrasonic waves in the liquid can also suppress the corrosion process, making it beneficial for surface brightening.

 1.5 Fluid polishing